Back to top

 25. Bacterial Vaginosis

-Lower estrogen levels can alter vaginal flora, increasing susceptibility to bacterial vaginosis, which may require medical treatment.
+Lower estrogen levels can alter vaginal flora, increasing susceptibility to bacterial vaginosis, which may require medical antibiotic treatment.

 The sensation of crawling skin, known as formication, can be a distressing symptom during perimenopause.

-27. Urinary Tract Infections (UTIs)
+27. Urinary Tract Infections (UTIs) and bladder symptoms

 Reduced estrogen impacts the urinary tract’s health, making infections more common due to a less protective vaginal environment.